QR component using CSS and responsive design

 Good luck :)

-1 - @imadvvPosted about 2 years ago
+1 - @imadvvPosted over 2 years ago

 Greeting Andrés Domínguez!!
 Congratulations on completing Your First challenge!, 👏👏👏.